Dreaming of learning a new language?

 Learning a language is challenging.
 If it weren’t, there wouldn’t be the vast array of programs and tools available that promise rapid language acquisition.
-People don’t just want to learn German or any ‘o language; they want to learn it fast.
+People don’t just want to learn German or any ‘ol language; they want to learn it fast.
 But to learn a language quickly, you need the right mentality to succeed.

 Knowing a second language opens doors for you.
-It allows you to travel more comfortably, experience more cultures, and gain different perspective in life.
+It allows you to travel more comfortably, experience more cultures, and gain a different perspective in life.
 It can also help develop your brain and keep it healthy.
 And depending upon your profession, it can even be a great way to advance your career.

 Learning a language doesn’t happen overnight.
 In fact, people dump hundreds of dollars and time into classes and products with little success.
 And despite all this, only 15 – 20 percent of the US population consider themselves to be bilingual.
 Considering that nearly all Americans take foreign language programs throughout high school, this percentage is shockingly low.